 Manila, the capital of the Philippines, and its neighboring cities in the Metro offer a multitude of tourist spots and activities for every kind of traveler.
-Aside from the sightseeing, historical, and cultural attractions, you can join museum tours in the Philippines that are also perfect for family trips.
+Aside from the sightseeing, historical, and cultural attractions, you can join museum tours in the Philippines that are also perfect for family trips and one of the best rainy season activities in the Philippines.

 Rizal Park (also known as Luneta) is considered to be the historical center of the city of Manila.
 Its neighborhood houses the National Museum Complex, with four buildings each featuring a distinct set of exhibits.